2023 Best Value Agricultural Production Schools in the Great Lakes Region

 As a testament to the quality of education it offers, Cincinnati State also is in the top 20% of our Best Agricultural Production Schools in the Great Lakes Region ranking.

 Purdue University - Main Campus came in at #7 in this year’s edition of the Best Value Agricultural Production Schools in the Great Lakes Region ranking.
-Located in the small city of West Lafayette, Purdue is a public college with a very large student population.
+Located in the small city of West Lafayette, Purdue is a public school with a very large student population.

 Full Agricultural Production at Purdue University - Main Campus Report